ledpup/ClimateExplorer/blog/_posts/2023-07-25-temperature-anomaly.markdown

 ## Reference period

 The reference period is the last aspect of climate anomalies to discuss.
-The reference period is the time period that is selected to calculate the base average (the "normal"), used to find the anomaly.
-The [Australian Bureau of Meteorology (BoM)](http://www.bom.gov.au/) selected 30 years (a [climatological normal](https://en.wikipedia.org/wiki/Climatological_normal)), 1961-1990, for their reference period (see [ACORN-SAT](http://www.bom.gov.au/climate/data/acorn-sat/#tabs=ACORN%E2%80%90SAT)).
+The reference period is the time period that is selected to calculate the base average (the "climate normal").
+The most important part of this process is to select a reference period that is representational for all of the locations in the collection.
+For instance, there is no point choosing 1901-1930 if most of the locations weren't operating during that period.

+The [Australian Bureau of Meteorology (BoM)](http://www.bom.gov.au/) have selected 1961-1990 for their reference period (see [ACORN-SAT](http://www.bom.gov.au/climate/data/acorn-sat/#tabs=ACORN%E2%80%90SAT)).
 The UK Met Office Hadley Centre generally use the same reference period (see [HadCRUT5](https://www.metoffice.gov.uk/hadobs/hadcrut5/)).
 [NASA GISS](https://www.giss.nasa.gov/) use [1951-1980](https://data.giss.nasa.gov/gistemp/faq/#q102).

 The reference period selected will not change the shape of the resulting data and graphs, only the magnitudes of the anomalies.
 If the years 1991-2020 were selected, anomalies will rarely be above zero because that period is (currently) one of the hottest periods on record (i.e., most years on the temperature record will be colder than the period 1991-2020).